19 Fascinating Ruins in Mexico You Need to Visit in 2025

 2. Tlatelolco and the Plaza de las 3 Culturas, Mexico City

-Most history-lovers visiting Mexico City will make a beeline for Templo Mayor, the magnificent temple that used to be at the heart of the Aztec capital city, Tenochtitlan.
-But if you want to know more about the Aztecs and Mexican history, then there’s another site you definitely should not miss: Tlatelolco.
+Most history lovers visiting Mexico City will make a beeline for Templo Mayor, the magnificent temple that used to be at the heart of the Aztec capital city, Tenochtitlan.

-Just like Tenochtitlan, Tlatelolco had its own impressive central temple, the ruins of which you can still see today.
 There are also dozens of other smaller temples and structures, including a calendar temple covered with carvings and a round temple that was discovered underneath the shopping center next door.

-Today the square next to the church is known as the Plaza of 3 Cultures – where you can see Aztec, Spanish, and modern Mexican influences side by side.
+Today the square next to the church is known as the Plaza of 3 Cultures—where you can see Aztec, Spanish, and modern Mexican influences side by side.

 The site is about the same size as Templo Mayor but doesn’t have a museum.
 A visit should take you no more than an hour or two.